1.3: Physical-Chemical Foundations

 \[\ce{A + B <=> P + Q}. \nonumber \]

 As time progresses, the amounts or concentrations of \(\ce{A}\) and \(\ce{B}\) decrease as the amounts or concentrations of products \(\ce{P}\) and \(\ce{Q}\) increase.
 At some time, no further changes occur in the amount or concentrations of remaining reactants or products.
-At this point, the reaction is in equilibrium, a term used often in our common vocabulary to denote a system that is undergoing no net change.
+At this point, the reaction is in equilibrium, a term often used in our common vocabulary to denote a system undergoing no net change.

-Most of the reactions that we will study occur in solution, so we will deal with concentrations (in mol/L or mmol/mL = M).
-Let's consider how the concentration of reactants and products change as a function of time.
-Depending on the extent to which a reaction is reversible, 4 different scenarios can be imagined:
+Most of the reactions we will study occur in solution, so we will deal with concentrations (mol/L or mmol/mL = M).
+Let's consider how the concentration of reactants and products changes as a function of time.
+Depending on the extent to which a reaction is reversible, four different scenarios can be imagined:

 Scenario 1: Irreversible reaction in which the reverse reaction occurs to a negligible extent.

 In this reaction, the reverse reaction occurs to such a small extent that we can neglect it.
 The only reaction that occurs is the conversion of reactants to products.
-Hence all the reactants are converted to product.
+Hence, all the reactants are converted to product.
 At equilibrium [A] = 0.
-Since 1 mol of A reacted, it must form 1 mol of P and 1 mol Q - i.e. the concentration of products at equilibrium is 1 M. At an earlier time of the reaction, (let's pick a time when [A] = 0.8 M), only part of the reactants have reacted (in this case 0.2 M), producing an equal amount of products, P and Q. Graphs of [A] and [P] as a function of time are shown below.
-[A] decreases in a nonlinear fashion to 0 M while [P] increases in a reciprocal fashion to 1 M concentration.
+Since 1 mol of A reacted, it must form 1 mol of P and 1 mol Q - i.e., the concentration of products at equilibrium is 1 M. At an earlier time of the reaction (let's pick a time when [A] = 0.8 M), only part of the reactants have reacted (in this case 0.2 M), producing an equal amount of products, P and Q. Graphs of [A] and [P] as a function of time are shown below.
+[A] decreases nonlinearly to 0 M while [P] increases reciprocally to 1 M concentration.
 This is illustrated in the graph below.

-Examples of irreversible reactions are reactions of strong acids (nitric, sulfuric, hydrochloric) with bases (OH- and water), or the much more complicated combustion reactions like the burning of sugars (like trees) and hydrocarbons (like octane) to form CO2 and H2O.
+Examples of irreversible reactions are reactions of strong acids (nitric, sulfuric, hydrochloric) with bases (OH- and water) or the much more complicated combustion reactions, such as the burning of sugars (like trees) and hydrocarbons (like octane) to form CO2 and H2O.

 Scenario 2: Reversible reaction in which the forward reaction is favored.